studentutu/shadertoy-to-unity-URP/README.md

 [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US)
 Please look into the each shader code if it has another licence.
 Otherwise above licence must be considered!

+## Just Run It

+I have separated the each scenes (and materials).
+So just open the scene and press play :)

 ## Usage for simple (none-textured) etc.

 Just select the Plane on the sample scene, and change it's material shader (by shadertoy name or shadertoy end of link like 4dXGR4)